rtewfik/Tewfik-MADA-project/README.md

 * The `results` folder contains code output, including tables (`results/tables` subfolder) and figures (`results/figures` subfolder).

-* The `products` folder contains the project manuscript and the supplementary material.
+* The `products` folder contains the project manuscript, the supplementary material, the references BibTeX file, and the APA CSL file.

 # Exploratory Analysis